$0 International Adoption Navigation Guide — Quick-Start Checklist

 What's the difference between a pre-adoption referral review and a post-adoption developmental assessment?

 A pre-adoption referral review is performed by an international adoption pediatrician who reviews the child's file before you accept.
 This is predictive — the physician is assessing what the documents suggest about the child's current and likely future needs.
-A post-adoption developmental assessment is performed after the child is home, typically after 3-6 months of stabilization, to establish a baseline for support services.
+A post-adoption developmental assessment is performed when clinically appropriate after the child is home to establish a baseline for support services.
 Both are valuable and serve different purposes.
 The pre-adoption review protects your decision; the post-adoption assessment shapes your support plan.

 Are there adoption grants specifically for special needs adoption?

 Yes.
-The National Adoption Foundation, Show Hope, Gift of Adoption Fund, and several other organizations offer grants, some of which prioritize or are exclusive to families adopting children with documented special needs.
-The 2025 federal Adoption Tax Credit ($17,280, partially refundable) also applies to international special needs adoptions.
+Show Hope, Gift of Adoption Fund, A Child Waits, and several other organizations offer grants, some of which prioritize families adopting children with documented special needs.
+The 2025 federal Adoption Tax Credit is a maximum of $17,280, with up to $5,000 refundable under current law.
 The guide's Financial Architecture chapter covers these funding sources and how to navigate the application processes.

 Get Your Free International Adoption Navigation Guide — Quick-Start Checklist